rhashimoto/poolqueue/README.md

 Promises/A+ specification](https://promisesaplus.com/).
 The library
 also contains a thread pool and a timer, both built using asynchronous promises.
-The library implementation makes use of C++11 features but has no external dependencies (the test suite and some examples require Boost).
+The library implementation makes use of C++11 features but has no external dependencies (MPI support, the test suite, and some examples require Boost).

 The key distinction between Promises/A+ and `std::promise` in C++11 is that Promises/A+ provides *non-blocking* synchronization (via chaining